When you buy a flat Do you own it?

 Leasehold ownership of a flat is simply a long tenancy, the right to occupation and use of the flat for a long period – the ‘term’ of the lease.
 This will usually be for 99 or 125 years and the flat can be bought and sold during that term.
 The term is fixed at the beginning and so decreases in length year by year.

-See also What are the 4 theories of migration?
+See also What is the buying power of the euro?

 When you buy a flat Do you own the land?